aws-samples/amazon-security-lake-machine-learning/README.md

 <br>

 **CodeCommit**
-- Note: The Output (SageMakerDomainStack.sagemakernotebookmlinsightsrepositoryURL) from the CDK deployment will have the CodeCommit repo URL.
+- Note: The Output (sagemakernotebookmlinsightsrepositoryURL) from the CDK deployment will have the CodeCommit repo URL.

 ##### Option 1:
 1. Open your SageMaker Studio app